foxitsoftware/Create-react-app-Example/README.md

 # Foxit PDF SDK for Web Example - React.js created by "create-react-app"

 This guide shows two examples.
-One introduces how to quickly run the out-of-the-box sample for react.js created by "create-react-app" in Foxit PDF SDK for Web package, and the other presents a way to integrate Foxit PDF SDK for Web into React app created by "create-react-app".
+One introduces how to quickly run the out-of-the-box sample for react.js created by " create-react-app" in Foxit PDF SDK for Web package, and the other presents a way to integrate Foxit PDF SDK for Web into React app created by "create-react-app".

 ## Quickly run the out-of-the-box sample for create-react-app